NUSTEM-UK/Digital-Making/ideas-digital_making.md

-# Digital Making -- key concepts and technologies
+# Digital Making &ndash; key concepts and technologies

 For the most part, you can plug bits of electronics together without much worry, and for most of the things you're likely to do you won't need to use very many components or worry about suppressing signals or whatever -- most of the tricky bits are taken care of by the boards we use.
 At NUSTEM, we go out of our way to *avoid* doing much in the way of electronics, and so far we've not found ourselves terribly limited by taking that view.